Dark Mode

 1. Seek Inspiration From Successful Brands

 Analyze logos of successful brands in your industry.
-While you should not copy their logo fonts, you can draw inspiration from their design choices.
+While you shouldn’t copy their exact fonts or style, you can draw inspiration from their design choices.

 Understanding how the most recognized brands use typography to reinforce their brand identity can guide you in making informed decisions for your own logo font.